avwsolutions/opensearch-training-material/labs/15-Integrations/README.md

 Now try to answer some questions regarding FluentD.
 - What kind of data can FluentD collect for you?
 - How are the document fields mapped?

+Now follow the last activities to make everything available in `OpenSearch Dashboards`.

+- Create an index pattern `bundesliga` using the `date` field.
 - Create a dashboard of the data set that contains a minimum of Controls, Descriptions, Search panel and approx four Visualizations.

+Take notice of years of data points, rather then minutes.

 ## Next Steps